timosaikkonen/nginx-autobalance/README.md

 A reverse proxy that pulls your backend nodes from your service discovery server (only Consul at this point, pull requests welcome) and drops dead/removed nodes automagically.

+Very much work in progress.
+The configuration mechanism isn't quite settled yet and subject to change.

 ## Run

 Pull the image: